Robert Sparrow (1741–1822): Life

 Sparrow was High Sheriff of Suffolk for 1777–8.
 He considered standing at Bedford again in 1784 but decided against it.
 In 1785 he decided to rebuild Warlingham Hall and commissioned John Soane to produce plans.
 Nothing was done with these and Soane was finally paid after threat of litigation in 1796.
 In 1800 he decided to proceed with development of the hall and commissioned Francis Sandys to produce revised plans which were implemented.

 Sparrow died on 8 March 1822.

 Family

 Sparrow's first marriage was to Mary Bernard, daughter of Sir John Bernard, 4th Baronet, on 8 July 1771.
-They had a son Robert Bernard Sparrow, and daughter Mary.
-His son married and had a son, but both predeceased him.
-Their daughter Mary married Archibald Acheson, 2nd Earl of Gosford and inherited Worlingham Hall.

 After the death of his first wife on 9 February 1793, Sparrow married secondly Mary Brockhaus of Hardwick, Suffolk in 1797.
+There were two children of the first marriage: